 The earth element body type tends to be short in stature, with a short body, short fingers and neck.
 The face tends to be square, while the body is pear shaped with rounded buttocks.
 The earth element rules the digestive and structural systems within the body.
 This includes the stomach, spleen and muscles.
 Recommended foods for the earth element body type include root vegetables, leafy greens and light proteins such as legumes and fish.
 Foods to avoid include refined carbohydrates, dairy, iced drinks and processed foods as they gunk up the digestive system and overtax the spleen and stomach.

 The metal element body type tends to have defined facial features and broad, square shoulders.
 However, their features tend to be thin in nature, such as thin lips and eyelids.
 The metal element rules the intestinal, respiratory and skin systems, as well as assisting with the immune system.
 Recommended foods include those that have a dispersing effect and promote energy circulation.
 Foods sour in nature are best for this body type.
 Also foods high in minerals like leafy greens and vegetables are good choices.
 Foods to avoid include dairy, red meat and bitter foods.

 Once we know our elemental body type, we can effectively nourish our body without wreaking havoc.
-For more information, contact us at Integrative Acupuncturist in Montpelier, Vermont.
+For more information, contact us at Integrative Acupuncturist in Montpelier and Williston, Vermont.